julianrojasuni2026-cmd/research-log-cognitive-modeling/year1/day1/Year1_Day1_Core_Cognitive_Constructs.md

 - **Neural generative models** to extract meaning-rich representations from natural language.

 The hybrid probabilistic–neural framework aligns closely with Poldrack’s vision for integrating cognitive structure into computational models and represents a novel pathway toward scientifically grounded personalized AI systems.

+4. Preliminary Forward-Looking Note (For Expert Review)

+(Optional section designed to signal research maturity)

+Although this document focuses on the foundational constructs, I am currently preparing a follow-up technical note that will formally specify:
+	1. A first-pass mapping between Cognitive Atlas constructs and measurable interaction features (response time variance, conflict indicators, meta-cognitive uncertainty markers).
+	2. A prototype structure of the Bayesian inference layer, including priors for cognitive load, task engagement, and prediction error.
+	3. A draft “Cognitive State Transition Graph”, inspired by reinforcement-learning state models but constrained by cognitive ontology relationships rather than arbitrary state definitions.
+	4. A validation plan comparing construct-driven inference vs. behavior-driven heuristics in personalization performance.

+This upcoming note aims to test one early hypothesis:

+“Systems grounded in explicit cognitive constructs produce more stable and interpretable user-state estimates than systems relying solely on behavioral correlations.”

+This hypothesis directly aligns with current questions in cognitive ontology and computational modeling and will be the basis of Year 1 — Day 2 in this research log.